 The world will bring condemnation.
 There have been and continue to be martyrs; both of conscience and life.
 Yet no one can truly condemn us.
 Charges can be brought, but none will stick in the end; the highest court having already ruled in our favor.
-“Who shall separate us from the love of Christ?
+Paul asking, “Who shall separate us from the love of Christ?
 Shall trouble, or hardship, or persecution, or famine, or nakedness, or danger, or sword?”
 No!
 Neither can angels or demons, the heights or depths (whether that be real distance or emotional experiences), the present or future nor anything else in the created world; not that these things don’t happen to Christians but that, “…in (or through) all these things we are more than conquerors through him who loved us.”
-Nothing can separate us from the love of our Savior – unless we allow it to, the busyness of life at times hindering out attempts at obedience but even death being turned into the means by which we enter into his holy presence.
-(Romans 8:35-39)
+Nothing can separate us from the love of our Savior – unless we allow it to, the busyness of life at times hindering out attempts at obedience but even death being turned into the means by which we enter into his holy presence. ( Romans 8:35-39)

-Indeed, Paul assures us that everyone who wants to live a godly life in Christ Jesus will be persecuted.
-(2 Timothy 3:12) Yet he testifies to God’s sustaining presence as well, “We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
+Indeed, Paul assures us that everyone who wants to live a godly life in Christ Jesus will be persecuted. ( 2 Timothy 3:12) Yet he testifies to God’s sustaining presence as well.
+“We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
 We always carry around in our body the death of Jesus, so that the life of Jesus may also be revealed.”
 2 Corinthians 4:7-10 His litany of difficulties survived is daunting, with, “…great endurance; in troubles, hardships and distress; in beating, imprisonments and riots; in hard work, sleepless nights and hunger;…” Yet his response was always Christ-centered, “…in purity, understanding, patience and kindness; in the Holy Spirit and in sincere love; in truthful speech and in the power of God;…” Regardless of the external circumstances, Paul practiced the presence of Christ in his life, allowing him to prosper, “…through glory and dishonor, bad report and good report; genuine, yet regarded as imposters; known, yet regarded as unknown; dying, and yet we live on; beaten, and yet not killed; sorrowful, yet always rejoicing; poor, yet making many rich; having nothing, and yet possessing everything.”
-This attitude allowing him to live in such a way so as to, “…put no stumbling block in anyone’s path, so that our ministry will not be discredited.”
+This attitude allowed him to live in such a way so as to, “…put no stumbling block in anyone’s path, so that our ministry will not be discredited.”
 2 Corinthians 6:3-10

 Love of ministry – to people – by God’s word – through Christ – was his motivation, his hope of an eternal reward bolstering his belief that, “Though outwardly we are wasting away, yet inwardly we are being renewed day by day.”
 2 Corinthians 4:16 Jesus himself warning and encouraging his followers with, “… If they persecuted me, they will persecute you also.”
-Illustrating our Master/Servant relationship with him by cautioning us to expect no less than what he received.
+Characterizing our Master/Servant relationship with him by cautioning us to expect no less than what he received.
 “If the world hates you, keep in mind it hated me first.
 If you belonged to the world, it would love you as its own.
 (But) you do not belong to the world… I have chosen you out of the world.
 That is why the world hates you.”
 John 15:18-20 Again encouraging us with, “But take heart.
 I have overcome the world!”
 John 16:33 And in consequence of his overcoming, “…we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 Romans 8:28